 Gluten sensitivity is a disorder in which the body cannot tolerate gluten, a protein found in grains like wheat, barley and rye.
 It is not life-threatening, although it can be uncomfortable and affect daily life.

-If you have been suffering from symptoms after ingesting gluten, it may be possible that you have non-celiac gluten sensitivity (‘gluten sensitivity’ or sometimes referred to as ‘gluten intolerance’).
+If you have been suffering from symptoms after ingesting gluten and have tested negative for celiac disease it may be possible that you have non-celiac gluten sensitivity (‘gluten sensitivity’ or sometimes referred to as ‘gluten intolerance’).

 Common Symptoms of Gluten Sensitivity/Gluten Intolerance

 There is a wide variety of symptoms associated with non-celiac gluten sensitivity, ranging from issues affecting the digestive tract to neurological complications and possibly even skin problems.
 Here are a few of the most common ones: